The Voice Kids (Philippine TV series) season 2: Coaches and hosts

 Lea Salonga confirmed on Twitter and in Aquino & Abunda Tonight that she will be returning for the second season; Bamboo Mañalac and Sarah Geronimo were also confirmed to return to the show.
 Luis Manzano also returned as host.
 Alex Gonzaga did not return as host and instead was replaced by Robi Domingo and Yeng Constantino.

 Auditions

-The ages of the auditionees were reduced to 7–13 years old; in the previous season, it was 8–14 years old.
+The age limit for this season was reduced to 7–13 years old; in the previous season, it was 8–14 years old.
 The auditions were announced after the finale of the second season of The Voice of the Philippines: